 Day 5 | Escape light pollution and spot the Milky Way bright as day over Ile Fourche

 Day 5 of your Caribbean sailing vacation we’ll set sail to the nearby island of Ile Fourchue.
 This uninhabited island has incredible snorkeling.
-Part of St. Barts marine reserve this island’s water houses an abundance of sharks, barracudas, stingrays, sea turtle, and lobster galore.
+Part of St. Barts marine reserve, this island’s water houses an abundance of Caribbean reef and nurse sharks, barracudas, stingrays, sea turtle, and lobster galore.
 Take a shot at navigating your way to the rock buttes of Ile Fourchue if you’re looking to get in a little day hike.
 You’ll reach the top to the panoramic view of St. Barts and St. Martin.

-Watch as the Milky Way starts to appear right before your eyes this evening.
+Watch as the Milky Way starts to appear right before your eyes at night.
 Due to this island's zero light pollution, the starry sky of Ile Fourche will give you another level of Caribbean tranquility.

 Day 6 | Enjoy local cuisine and the pristine waters in Orient Bay

-A couple hour sail brings us back to St. Martin.
+A couple hour sail from Ile Fourchue brings us back to St. Martin.
 We’ll anchor in the windward side off Orient Bay.
 This 2-mile long white velvet beach hosts multiple beach clubs, watersports, kiteboarding, jet skiing, and more.
 Pop into the open-air eateries located near Orient for some delicious French cuisine.

 Day 7 | Snorkel, cocktails, tapas, repeat in Grand Case

-Later in the day, we’ll continue down the coast for Grand Case.
-You can enjoy a snorkel at Creole Rock where you might see the elusive and beautiful Eagle Ray!
+Later in the day, we’ll continue down the coast to Grand Case.
+You can enjoy a snorkel at Creole Rock, where you might see the elusive and beautiful Eagle Ray!
 End the day with one of the most idyllic places for a sunset stroll and enjoy one of Grand Case’s famous eateries on the beach – our favorite La Villa or Spiga

 Day 8 | Get your last Caribbean fix & souvenirs and hope for a plane delay on your final day!